CUSTOMER SERVICE TRAINING

 This course is offered for each level of customer service:

-For the customer service representative, this two-day class examines who we are and what we do as a customer service representative.
+For the customer service representative, this two-day class examines who we are and what we do as customer service representatives.
 We analyze our attitude and communications skills and take a hard look at what our customers need.
-We learn customer service skills whether delivered in person, over the phone, online or by email.
+We learn customer service skills whether delivered in person, over the phone, online, or by email.
 Finally, we learn how to handle complaints and difficult customers.

-For managers, we discuss how to manage the customer service program to build a motivated customer service team.
+For managers, we discuss managing the customer service program to build a motivated customer service team.

 For policymakers, we examine how company policies can impact customer service.
-In the vast majority of cases, company policies are responsible for customer dissatisfaction.
+In most cases, company policies are responsible for customer dissatisfaction.
 Policies made for what is most convenient and profitable for the company, with little consideration on how they impact the customer relationship, can have a devastating impact on customer retention resulting in declining sales.
 Poor customer service policies will also affect employee retention.
 Employees consistently forced to deal with angry customers will soon seek employment elsewhere.